top of page

 Thomas Fry, D.D., born in Pipe Lane, Bristol in 1718, was a man in a hurry: he entered St John's College, Oxford, in 1730, matriculated in June 1732, BA in 1736, MA in 1740, Logic Reader from 1737 to 1740, Dean of Arts from 1740 to 1744, Ordained in 1744, Natural Philosophy Reader from 1745 to 1746, College Preacher from 1746 to 1747, Bursar from 1748 to 1749, Dean of Divinity from 1750 to 1754, Vice-President from 1755 to 1757, and President from 1757 until his death, intestate, on 22 November 1772.
 He was buried in the churchyard at Clifton, Bristol.

-Towards the end of August 1770, Dr Thomas Fry visited bristol to investigate Rowley and Chatterton, with a view to patronizing Chatterton - if he deserved it.
-Unfortunately Dr Fry arrived too late, as Chatterton had died a few days earlier - so goes the story, which was first printed in Herbert Croft's Love and Madness, eight years after Fry's death.
-Click here to read the whole page online, or click Love and Madness to visit our Herbert Croft page and read an analysis of the fifth edition.
+Towards the end of August 1770, Dr Thomas Fry visited Bristol to investigate Rowley and Chatterton, with a view to patronizing Chatterton - if he deserved it.
+Unfortunately, Dr Fry arrived too late, as Chatterton had died a few days earlier - so goes the story, which was first printed eight years after Fry's death, in Herbert Croft's Love and Madness.
+See the snippet below or click the image to read the whole page online; or click the title page to visit our webpage dedicated to Herbert Croft where you can also read an analysis of the fifth edition.

 The Dr Fry & Chatterton Anecdote, see the cutting above, taken from Love and Madness by Herbert Croft